WaseemRabah/Weather.App/README.md

 * As a Frequent User, I want to check whether there are any changes with the weather.
 * As a Frequent User, I want to know the weather in the city I want to travel to.

 ---

+## Features

+- **Real-Time Weather Updates**: Get up-to-date weather information for any city.
+The app fetches the latest weather data from the OpenWeatherMap API and displays the current temperature, humidity, wind speed, and weather conditions.

+- **Search Functionality**: Easily search for weather information for any city around the world.
+Simply enter the city name in the search bar or press the Enter key to retrieve the weather data.

+- **Dynamic Background**: The app dynamically changes the background image based on the searched city.
+It utilizes the Unsplash API to fetch beautiful images related to the city, providing a visually appealing experience.

+- **Responsive Design**: The app is designed to be responsive and adapt to different screen sizes.
+It ensures a seamless user experience, whether you're accessing it on a desktop, tablet, or mobile device.

+- **Typing Animation**: When the page loads, a typing animation is displayed to create an engaging effect.
+The text gradually appears as if being typed, giving a sense of interactivity to the user.

+- **Current Time Display**: The app displays the current time, allowing users to quickly check the time while checking the weather.
+The clock is automatically updated every second.

+- **User-Friendly Interface**: The app features a clean and intuitive interface, making it easy for users to search for weather information and view the displayed data.
+The search button and search bar are prominently placed for convenience.

+- **Weather Icon and Description**: Each city's weather information includes an icon representing the weather conditions and a description providing a brief summary of the weather, such as "Clear," "Cloudy," or "Rainy."

+- **Temperature, Humidity, and Wind Speed**: The app provides detailed weather data, including the current temperature in Celsius, humidity percentage, and wind speed in kilometers per hour.

+- **Background Image Preloading**: To optimize performance, the app preloads the background images for searched cities.
+This ensures that the images are loaded quickly and smoothly when displayed.

+---

+## Usage

+1. Enter the name of a city in the search bar.
+2. Press the Enter key or click the search button.
+3. The app will fetch and display the current weather information for the entered city.
+4. Enjoy the real-time weather updates and explore different cities around the world.

+---
 ## Design